pjincz/nginx-cgi/README.md

 with root or other user's permission.

 Apache has a special mod `mod_suexec` for this purpose.
 It can launch cgi scripts with other user and group.
-It uses a sepcial `suexec` binary to archive this.
+It uses a special `suexec` binary to archive this.

 But nowadays, `sudo` is really popular, and it almost pre-installed in other